 A second-class horror movie has to be shown at Cannes Film Festival, but, before each screening, the projectionist is killed by a mysterious fellow, with hammer and sickle, just as it happens in the film to be shown.

 Deux beaux-frères, Didier et Bernard se lancent un défi: chacun ne doit pas fumer pendant quatorze jours.
 Ce pari, qui se prolongera ultimement sur beaucoup plus longtemps, bouleversera ...
 See full summary »

-The first cut of the film was 2h10, but 40 minutes of the film was left in the editing room's floor in subsequent cut.
-Scenes removed were showing the characters lost in the mountains thinking doing cannibalism to survive.
+The first cut of the film was 130 minutes long.
+However, 40 minutes of scenes were left on the cutting room floor, for a subsequent cut of the film.
+The deleted scenes were of the characters lost in the mountains, who were considering cannibalism in order to survive.
 See more »

 4 of 5 people found this review helpful.